ocean0yohsuke/deepcontrol/README.markdown

 ### Fetch from [Stackage](http://www.stackage.org/)

-Add "deepcontrol" to your .cabal file:
+Add `deepcontrol` to your .cabal file:

--yourproject.cabal:
+yourproject.cabal:

       ...
       build-depends:       ...
                          , deepcontrol

-On your project folder run "stack build" to get Stack to install deepcontrol into your project.
+On your project folder run "stack build" to get Stack to install `deepcontrol` into your project.

     .../yourproject$ stack build

-If Stack yields as below, it means that deepcontrol failed to be resolved on yourproject's Stack resolver.
+If Stack yields as below, it means that `deepcontrol` failed to be resolved on yourproject's Stack resolver.
-Probably you will get this message since deepcontrol is just one of miner modules yet.
+Probably you will get this message since `deepcontrol` is just one of miner modules yet.

     .../yourproject$ stack build
     While constructing the BuildPlan the following exceptions were encountered: